hatemhosny/racing-bars/website/docs/documentation/data.md

 The order of the items is not important.

-this is represented in JSON like that:
+This is represented in JSON like that:

 ```json title="long.json"
 [